Compare Home Insurance In Washington, D.C.

 Washington, D.C. is home to a number of historically and politically significant monuments and institutions.
 D.C. is home to Congress, the President, the Supreme Court, 176 foreign embassies, and headquarters of many international organizations.
 Washington is also home to many presidential memorials, the National Archives, the Library of Congress, and the Smithsonian Institution.
 The District is unique in that it is not part of any state, though the larger metropolitan area is the seventh-largest in the nation.
 But, our nation’s capital is home to a number of homeowners insurance risks as well.

-Washington, D.C.’s average insurance premiums are slightly higher than the rest of the country.
+How much is home insurance in Washington, D.C.?
+Homeowners insurance premiums are slightly higher in the nation's capital than the rest of the country.
 The average cost of homeowners insurance in Washington, D.C. was $1,196.
 That's slightly above the national average of $1,173.
 Eighteen states have higher average home insurance rates than Washington, D.C.

 |Washington, D.C.
 Annual Average||$1,150||$1,151||$1,196|